JonmarCorpuz/SecondBrain/Vulnerabilities/Clickjacking/README.md

 You should look for pages that allow users to make changes to their accounts (*Changing account details*, *Changing account settings*, *etc.*)

 * Clickjacking vulnerabilities are valuable only when the target page contains state-changing actions (*Change password*, *Transfer balance*, *Unlink external accounts*, *etc.*)
+* Keep a note of the URL locations for the pages that require only mouse clicks to execute for further testing

 ## Step 2: Check the Response Headers